The symplectic isotopy problem for rational cuspidal curves: Unicuspidal curves with one Newton pair

 The orthogonal is generated by $C_1 = ph-(p-1)e_0-e_1-\dots-e_{2p-1})$, $C_2 = ph-(p-1)e_0-e_1-\dots-e_{2p-2}-e_{2p}-e_{2p+1}-e_{2p+2}$.
 We calculate $C_1^2 = 0$ and that $C_2^2 = -2$, so that the intersection form of $X$ is even, hence necessarily $X = S^2\times S^2$.

 For $\Ec$, after blowing down the exceptional spheres in the $e_i$ classes using Lemma~\ref{l:blowdown}, the configuration descends to a symplectic nodal or cuspidal cubic (depending on whether the exceptional sphere of class $e_0$ intersects the configuration transverally or tangentially), together with a symplectic line which is tangent to the cubic with multiplicity $3$.
 Each such configuration has a unique symplectic isotopy class by Proposition~\ref{p:d-with-tangent} with $d=3$.
-Note that we are looking at the proper transform of the singular cubic in a blow-up of the minimal smooth resolution.
-The nodal and cuspidal cubics have proper transform which are symplectically isotopic in the blow-up (just perturb locally the tangency of the symplectic exceptional sphere $e_0$ to create two transverse intersections).
-Therefore for each homological embedding, there is a unique symplectic isotopy classes of embeddings of the cuspidal curve.
+To connect these two possibilities, observe that each of these possibilities is realizable in the complex setting.
+There is a deformation from a complex algebraic cuspidal cubic $\{x^3-y^2z=0\}$ with inflection line $\{z=0\}$, to a nodal cubic $\{x^3-y^2z-\varepsilon x^2z=0\}$ with the same inflection line $\{z=0\}$.
+Blowing up at the cusp or node in the $\varepsilon$ family provides an equisingular isotopy of the proper transforms in $\cptwo\#\cptwobar$.
+Therefore there is a unique symplectic isotopy class of the configuration $\mathcal{C}'$ in $\cptwo\#\cptwobar$ consisting of one smooth rational curve in the class $3h-2e_0$ and a line in class $h$, such that the two components intersect tangentially at a single point of multiplicity $3$.
+The birational transformation described above, shows that the configuration $\Ec$ has a birational transformation to $\mathcal{C}'$ in $\cptwo\#\cptwobar$.
+Therefore by Proposition~\ref{l:biratderiveunique}, for each possible $(M,\omega)$ determined by a homological embedding, there is a unique symplectic isotopy classes of embeddings of the cuspidal curve of type $\Ec$.
 The three homological embeddings of $\Ec$ (which is obtained from the cuspidal curve by $7$ blow-ups) are into $\cptwo\#7\cptwobar$, $\cptwo\#8\cptwobar$ and $\cptwo\#13\cptwobar$.
-Therefore the cuspidal curve has one symplectic embedding in $\cptwo$, one in either $\cptwo\#\cptwobar$ or $S^2\times S^2$ and one into $\cptwo\#6\cptwobar$.
+Therefore the cuspidal curve has one minimal symplectic embedding in $\cptwo$, one in either $\cptwo\#\cptwobar$ or $S^2\times S^2$ and one into $\cptwo\#6\cptwobar$.
 To determine that the second embedding is into $\cptwo\#\cptwobar$ instead of $S^2\times S^2$ we find a homology basis complementary to the classes of the exceptional divisors in the embedding of $\Ec$ ($3h-2e_0-e_1-\dots-e_6$, $e_1-e_7$, $e_2-e_1$, $e_3-e_2$, $e_4-e_3$, $e_5-e_4$, and $e_6-e_5$).
 Such a basis is given by $10h-6e_0-3(e_1+\dots+e_7)$ and $6h-3e_0-2(e_1+\dots+e_7)$.
 The intersection form generated by this basis is the odd form for $\cptwo\#\cptwobar$: